aSp3cTx/simple-port-scanner/README.md

 ### You're Done! :D

-# Step 2: Running the File:
+# Step 2: Running the Program:

 #1 - Open The File( I'm Assuming You Know How To Open A File xD)